Wag the dog: In politics

-During the Monica Lewinsky scandal, President Clinton ordered missile strikes in Afghanistan and Sudan shortly after the story broke, drawing comparisons with the film and popularizing usage of the phrase.
-During impeachment proceedings, Clinton also bombed Iraq, drawing stronger "wag the dog" allusions.
+During the late-1990s Clinton–Lewinsky scandal, U.S. president Bill Clinton ordered missile strikes in Afghanistan and Sudan shortly after the story broke, drawing comparisons with the film and popularizing usage of the phrase.
+During impeachment proceedings of Clinton, Clinton also bombed Iraq, drawing stronger "wag the dog" allusions.
 With the scandal still on the public's mind in March 1999, his administration launched a bombing campaign against Yugoslavia.
-These action drew more attention to the phrase, growing its popularity.
+These actions drew more attention to the phrase, growing its popularity.

-It has been used multiple times during President Donald Trump's first term.
-First, in April 2017 when he conducted airstrikes against Syria during an investigation of Russian interference in the 2016 United States elections, and again in January 2020, after a U.S. airstrike assassination of Iran's General Qasem Soleimani occurred during first impeachment trials of former President Trump.
+It was used multiple times during U.S. president Donald Trump's first term.
+First, in April 2017 when he conducted airstrikes against Syria during an investigation of Russian interference in the 2016 United States elections, and again in January 2020, after a U.S. airstrike assassination of Iran's General Qasem Soleimani occurred during the first impeachment trials of Trump.
+During Trump's second term, it was used to describe his military strikes of boats in the Caribbean Sea and his war with Iran as possible distractions from the Epstein files, high inflation, and low approval numbers.